Darcy-NR/Darcy-NR.github.io/README.md

 ## Profile

-An enthusiastic Full Stack Web Developer with over six years experience in data management and customer service.
-I have a demonstrated ability to create websites, documentation, applications, and databases.
+An enthusiastic IT professional with over six years experience in software, data management and customer service.
+I have a demonstrated ability to create software, websites, documentation, applications, and databases.

-My passion lies in web design but I also have many years of customer service, data entry, and office clerical experience.
-Having completed my Diploma of IT in Web Development and my Python Certification, I’m looking for a new challenge as a developer as I complete my Bachelor’s degree part-time.
+My passion lies in data analysis, I am most in my element when I get to solve more abstract problems, and answer questions with data, mathematics, and statistics; be it on the smaller side tools such as bespoke simulations and graphing, to the higher end cutting edge of data science in machine learning and predictive analysis programs.
+I pride myself on being an analyst who’s also a subject matter expert in software.

 ## Education and Certification